 it was passed by both Houses of Parliament the same month.
 The Independent

-include advising on, administering, and reporting on the work resources and
+IPEA’s responsibilities include advising on, administering, and reporting on the

-travel resources (travel expenses and travel allowances) of members of
+work resources and travel resources (travel expenses and travel allowances) of

 administration of non-travel related expenses.

-From 1 July 2017, the IPEA has been established as a
+Since 1 July 2017, the IPEA has operated as a Commonwealth

-Commonwealth statutory authority.
-Ms Jillian Segal has been appointed Chair of the IPEA.
+statutory authority with Ms Jillian Segal appointed Chair of the IPEA.